-Maclean Lookout is just two kilometres from the town centre on a good sealed road.
-Offering spectacular views of the coast, bushland, cane fields, river, islands and township.
+Maclean Lookout is just two kilometres from the town centre on a good sealed road offering spectacular views of the coast, bushland, cane fields, river, islands and township.
 There are picnic tables and turn-around at the Lookout summit which coaches and caravans can easily negotiate.
-The reserve is a popular site for people walking for pleasure and exercise and enjoying the open space and natural features.
+The reserve is a very popular site for people walking for pleasure and exercise and enjoying the open space and natural features.

 The view from the Lookout gives a perspective of the flood plain, estuarine and coastal connection.

 Pure joy as you wake to the sunrise.
 Awe as you make it to the snowy peak.
 A sense of adventure as you motor across red plains.
 The relief of rejuvenation as you wade into an alpine stream.
 Connection as you taste native, fragrant leaves.
 A sense of belonging as you return to your favourite holiday house.
 Freedom as you dash into the waves.
 Discover the endless feelings a visit to NSW can inspire.

 Destination NSW acknowledges and respects Aboriginal people as the state’s first people and nations and recognises Aboriginal people as the Traditional Owners and occupants of New South Wales land and water.